 Cardamom is a premium spice globally.
 There are several food processing industries where cardamom is an essential flavoring ingredient.
 The commercial part of cardamom is the fruit (capsule) of the plant.
 It is considered to be a versatile spice, as it is used in both sweet and salty foods.

 Additionally, the spice has great export potential.
-Indian cardamom enjoys a premium preference in the Middle East, Japan, and Russia relish it for its distinct enriching properties.
-Saudi Arabia is the largest market for Indian cardamom with a share of around 60% followed by Kuwait, UAE, and the USA.
+Indian cardamom enjoys a premium preference in the Middle East, Japan, and Russia, relished for its distinct, enriching properties.
+Saudi Arabia is the largest market for Indian cardamom, with a share of around 60% followed by Kuwait, the UAE, and the USA.

 Apart from the seeds, there is another application of cardamom.
 And that is cardamom oil.
 Oil is an essential item in processed foods, tonics, liquors, and perfumes.
 The fruit also finds significant usage in Ayurvedic medicines for dental infections, digestive disorders, etc. Cardamom is one of the most popular cash crops worldwide.